Phased Return to Work Letter - Do I Need a Sick Note?

 Common scenarios and which document applies

-Returning from 6 weeks off with back pain, employer wants confirmation before you resume: Return to work certificate — confirms fitness to resume, can note any physical restrictions.
+Returning from 6 weeks off with back pain, employer wants confirmation before you resume: Return to work certificate.
+Confirms fitness to resume and can note any physical restrictions.

-Back at work but ongoing condition means you can’t lift heavy loads permanently: Light duties / reasonable adjustments letter — documents the ongoing restriction for employer records and Equality Act purposes.
+Back at work but an ongoing condition means you cannot lift heavy loads permanently: Light duties / reasonable adjustments letter.
+Documents the ongoing restriction for employer records and Equality Act purposes.

-Employer wants documentation before you return — you’re fully recovered: Return to work certificate — straightforward medical clearance with confirmed return date.
+Employer wants documentation before you return and you are fully recovered: Return to work certificate.
+Straightforward medical clearance with a confirmed return date.

 1